How to Start a Small Business from Home (2019 Update)

 Anyone can think of an idea.
 It’s the execution and strategy of your idea that matters.
 If you do this, you can turn your hobby into a successful home-based business.
 Your business plan should be your guide when it comes to actually running your business.

-A business plan identifies goals, opportunities and financial forecasts that you want to achieve over a specified period of time.
+Your plan should identify clear goals, opportunities and financial forecasts that you want to achieve over a specified period of time.
 Planning for a business is not merely day to day, you also need to map out what you want your business to do over the next 6 to 12 months.

 - How might you price your products and services relative to your competitors?